Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - A footer located on every page with links to social media accounts, the contact us form and various different Northern Ireland visitor websites

-- A custom 404 error page
+- A custom 404 error page and 500 error page

 ### Features left to be implemented

-In future releases of this project and as I learn more about the languages used in this project, I would like to add some additional features to improve user experience:
+In future releases of this project and I progress as a developer, I would like to add some additional features to improve user experience:

 - Rating/Voting System
   - This feature would allow users to rate the words within the dictionary either through a star based rating system or an up-vote/down-vote based system